oroinc/documentation/crm/user_guide_roles/sales_tools/territory_management.rst

 Filters
 ^^^^^^^

-A number of filters will be displayed on the Create Territory page.
+A number of :ref:`filters <user-guide-filters-management>` will be displayed on the Create Territory page.
 Each filter will correspond to the entity for which the territory has been enabled.
 Setting conditions to the filter of a specific entity will add a territory to its records.
 For instance, if you enable territories for leads, a Lead filter will become available in the Create Territory form.
 When you set conditions to the Lead filter, a territory will be added to the records of leads.